Skip to content

 Disadvantages:

-• Formatting Limitations: Requires properly formatted input; unstructured files may not be imported successfully.
+• Formatting Sensitivity: Requires properly formatted DOT syntax; malformed files may fail to import.

 • Visualization Complexity: Large graphs with extensive attributes can become difficult to manage and interpret.